mannanrehbari/KafkaUsagePatterns/README.md

 ### Pattern 4: Topic with a single partition and multiple consumer groups

+Messages will be forwarded to all consumer groups from the single partition.
+Each consumer group will the same behavior as described in Pattern 3 above.
 ![Single Partition - Multiple Consumer Groups](img/SinglePartition_MultipleConsumerGroups.gif)

 <br>

 ### Pattern 5: Topic with multiple partitions and a single consumer

+Even though the topic has multiple partitions in this case, all messages will still end up in the same parition.
+The reason is default message key 'Null'.

 ![Multiple Partitions - Single Consumer](img/MultiplePartitions_SingleConsumer.gif)